Store Symbolic Links in JFrog Artifactory

 Prerequisite

-A JFrog server must be configured with jf config add and the target repository must exist before running these commands.
-See Configuring the CLI.
+A JFrog server must be configured with jf config add, and the target repository must exist before you run these commands.
+For more information, see Configuring the CLI.

 πŸ“˜